2026 Allulose Review: What It Is and How To Use It Right

 No. Allulose won’t impact your carb count.
 Allulose is a great choice for low-carb and keto diets.

-• How net carbs are calculated matters.
+How net carbs are calculated matters.
 Net carbs aren’t what’s printed on the Nutrition Facts label.
 They're the carbs your body can actually use — often called available, counting, or digestible carbs.
 Since allulose is classified as a carbohydrate on the Nutrition Facts label but isn’t converted to glucose, it’s subtracted when calculating net carbs—just like erythritol and certain soluble fibers.
 (See the visual below for how net carbs are calculated, or dive deeper in my Keto-Friendly Sweeteners Guide.)

 If allulose is listed as a carb, will it spike my blood sugar?

 No—and this is where labels can be confusing.
-As mentioned above, allulose does appear under Total Carbohydrates on the Nutrition Facts label because it is chemically classified as a carbohydrate.
+As mentioned above, allulose does appear under Total Carbohydrate on the Nutrition Facts label because it is chemically classified as a carbohydrate.
 But carbohydrates are listed by chemical structure, not by what they actually do in your body.
-What matters for blood sugar isn’t whether something is labeled a carb — it’s whether it’s digested into glucose.
-Here's a comparison by the FDA:

-• Traditional sugars effects: What happens when traditional sugars like glucose, fructose, and sucrose are consumed is the following.
+Traditional sugars effects: What happens when traditional sugars like glucose, fructose, and sucrose are consumed is the following.
 The body breaks traditional sugars down into glucose, which is used as energy by cells in the body or stored as glycogen.
 Consuming sugar increases circulating glucose in the bloodstream.
 The presence of glucose in the blood triggers the release of the hormone insulin from the pancreas.
 Insulin stimulates the uptake of glucose by muscle and adipose tissue.
 Therefore, there's a rise in blood glucose and insulin levels."

-• Allulose effects: About 70% of allulose is rapidly absorbed (within 1 hour) and cleared from plasma in 24 hours.
+Allulose effects: About 70% of allulose is rapidly absorbed (within 1 hour) and cleared from plasma in 24 hours.
 The remaining 30% may be fermented by the microbiota in the large intestine or eliminated intact in feces within 48 hours.
 Because it's not metabolized into glucose, allulose does not trigger an insulin response.
 So, it's perfect for anyone trying to manage their blood sugar levels for health reasons.

-• What's the glycemic index (GI) of allulose?
+What's the glycemic index (GI) of allulose?
 Allulose has zero GI.
 The chart below shows how allulose compares to other sweeteners on the glycemic index.
 For a deeper dive into net carbs vs. glycemic index, refer to my Keto-Friendly Sweeteners Guide.

 Why does it say "Includes 0g Added Sugars" when allulose is a sugar?

-• Why does the FDA exclude allulose from “Total Sugars”?
+Why does the FDA exclude allulose from “Total Sugars”?
 The FDA explains that the “Total Sugars” line helps consumers make healthier dietary choices in a few key ways.
 First, it clearly shows whether a product contains sugars—and as a result, it helps people: ⚡️estimate calories coming from sugars 🦷 assess potential risk of dental caries. 🩸 anticipate the food will raise blood glucose and insulin levels.
 Because allulose behaves differently—it provides far fewer calories than sugars and does not raise blood sugar or insulin—the FDA determined that counting allulose as a “Total Sugar” would misrepresent what it actually does in the body.

 Is Allulose Safe?

 Yes.
 Based on the available scientific evidence, allulose is safe.
-The FDA refers to allulose as a non-traditional sugar When people ask me about allulose, the conversation usually goes straight to safety—not taste or price.
+The FDA refers to allulose as a non-traditional sugar.
+When people ask me about allulose, the conversation usually goes straight to safety—not taste or price.
 Many have shared concerns like: “I worry that we still don’t know if allulose causes problems down the line,” especially after headlines claiming erythritol may be linked to cardiovascular disease.
 Some people feel the “jury is still out” on allulose—not because it’s been shown to be unsafe, but because it’s relatively new to the food supply and long-term, generational data is still developing.

 That hesitation is reasonable.